 Rather than trying to please everyone, focus on pleasing fewer people.
 Everyone thinks differently and experiences things uniquely.

-You can’t please 100% of your customers, but you can focus on the needs of the majority of your customers and provide them with the products and services they want.
+You can’t please 100% of your customers, but you can focus on the needs of the majority of them and provide them with the products and services they want.

 Here’s Amy’s Story About Focused Products and Services

 Amy has a jewelry store.
 She has been in business for a few years and has a lot of experience in this field.
 One of her business policies is to get feedback from her customers.
 Although this is an excellent technique for finding out what your customers want, you must use the information wisely.

 Amy’s problem was that she took each comment too seriously; she tried to please everyone and was always changing her business practices and product line.
 This constant change caused her frustration, a lot of extra work, and the additional cost involved with each change, which made her business unstable.

 Customer feedback is an essential part of running a business, but the way you interpret those results is critical.
 Since you can’t please everyone, please those that you can.
 Find out what your customers want, and then choose products and services along that line.
 Do less, do a better job, and you’ll do better in your business.

 You’ll find that your profits grow, you’re more focused on what needs to be done, and you’re more at ease.
 Don’t go after quantity, but rather focus on quality.
 You can’t please everyone, so please, those you can, and you’ll end up satisfying more customers.

 Try And Please Everyone and You’ll Please No One

 If you try to please everyone, you’ll end up pleasing no one.
 When you combine your strengths and the desires of the majority of your customers, you’ll create a better, more substantial business.